How to Put a Saddle on a Horse in Minecraft

 Like most farm animals, horses can eat grass, hay, and some fruits.

-You can find horses on plains and savanna biomes.
-Typically, they appear in herds of two to six horses, with no chance of spawning alone.
+You can find horses in plains and savanna biomes.
+Typically, they appear in herds of 2 to 6 horses, with no chance of spawning alone.
 Horses from the same herd follow similar appearance patterns.